samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 Roll 1d6 for each of your stats.
 If you roll higher than your stat, increase the value of the stat by 1.

+# Classes

 ## **Cyborg Crusader**

 - HP : d8 + CON
 - Attack Damage : 1d6 (all melee weapons)
+- Armour: Heavy - 8
 - Prefered attribute: FIT

 ### Special Features

-- Synthetic Muscle: On fitness rolls your minimum die result is 5
+- Helm of Salvation: On fitness rolls your minimum die result is 5
-- Rightious Fury: Your minimum damage on any melee attack is equal to the **Escalation Die**, even if you miss
+- Sword of the Spirit: Your minimum damage on any melee attack is equal to the **Escalation Die**, even if you miss
 - Shield of Faith: Reduce all damage taken by half the **Escalation Die** (rounding down)

 ## **Space Cowboy**

 - HP : d6 + CON
 - Attack Damage : 1d4 (all one handed firearms) (2 attacks)
+- Armour: Light - 3
 - Prefered attribute: WIT

 ### Special Features

 - True Grit: When the **Escalation Die** is even heal your **level**.
 - No time to die: Deal the **Escalation Die** as bonus damage.
+- Quick Draw: On initiative rolls your minimum die result is 5

 ## **Technosorcerer**

 - HP : d6 + CON
 - Attack Damage : 1d4 (all firearms)
+- Armour: Light - 3
 - Prefered attribute: KNO

 ### Special Features